leanprover-community/con-nf/README.md

 ## The source

-The definitions, theorems and proofs in this repository are taken from Randall Holmes [newattempt.pdf](https://randall-holmes.github.io/Nfproof/newattempt.pdf), claiming to prove the consistency of Quine's New Foundations axiom system.
+The definitions, theorems and proofs in this repository are taken from Randall Holmes [untangled.pdf](https://randall-holmes.github.io/Nfproof/untangled.pdf), claiming to prove the consistency of Quine's New Foundations axiom system.

-Randall Holmes himself comments:  this is not necessarily the exact document that will be used.

 ## The target